victor-dfm/mini-card/README.md

 ## More things

-The project has a html file that shows the banner, then a js folder, where it contains the kQuery and the script for the button to perform the action of changing the colour.
+The project has a html file that shows the banner, then a js folder, where it contains the jQuery and the script for the button to perform the action of changing the colour.
 And finally a scss for the banner design.